Percy Fawcett: In popular culture

 In 2005, The New Yorker staff writer David Grann visited the Kalapalo and reported that it had apparently preserved an oral history about Fawcett, among the first Europeans the tribe had ever seen.
 The oral account said that Fawcett and his party had stayed at their village and then left, heading eastward.
 The Kalapalos warned Fawcett and his companions that if they went that way they would be killed by the "fierce Indians" who occupied that territory, but Fawcett insisted upon going.
 The Kalapalos observed smoke from the expedition's campfire each evening for five days before it disappeared.
 The Kalapalos said they were sure the fierce natives had killed them.
 The article also reports that a monumental civilisation known as Kuhikugu may have actually existed near where Fawcett was searching, as discovered recently by archaeologist Michael Heckenberger and others.
-Grann's findings are further detailed in his book The Lost City of Z (2009).
+Grann's findings are further detailed in his book The Lost City of Z (2009), which was adapted into the 2016 filmThe Lost City of Z, written and directed by James Gray and starring Charlie Hunnam as Fawcett.

+Fawcett is also mentioned in the popular fictional horror podcast The Magnus Archives in episode 133 Dead Horse (4 April 2019) written by Jonathan Sims where he is the focal point of the episode, as protagonist The Archivist reads out a letter left by Fawcett where he recounts parts of his expedition to find the lost city of “Z” and sheds further light on the darker aspects of this treasure hunt and the relationship between his son and their companion Raleigh Rimmel.